lsst-sqre/kafka-aggregator/README.rst

 Avro schemas
 ============

 `faust-avro <https://github.com/masterysystems/faust-avro>`_ adds Avro serialization and schema registry support to Faust.
-It can parse Faust Records into Avro Schemas,  for example:
+It can parse Faust models into Avro Schemas, for example:

 .. code-block:: bash

    # list the curret models
    kafkaaggregator models
    # dump the Avro schema for the corresponding model
-   kafkaaggregator schema testtopic.models.AggTestTopic
+   kafkaaggregator schema testtopic.models.AggTopic

-Before running the test topic aggregation example you have to register the schemas for internal topics managed by Faust.
+Before running the aggregation example you have to register the schemas for internal topics managed by Faust.

 .. code-block:: bash

   kafkaaggregator register

-You can verify that the schemas have been uploaded:
+You can verify that the schemas have been registered:

 .. code-block:: bash